rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.3 General rule

-<a name="5.31.3.1">5.31.3.1</a> Transcribe place names associated with the printers and other manufacturers  in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+<a name="5.31.3.1">5.31.3.1</a> Transcribe place names associated with the printers and other manufacturers of a published manifestation in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.

 <a name="5.31.3.2">5.31.3.2</a> Transcribe the place of manufacture as it appears on the manifestation.
 If the place appears together with the name of a larger jurisdiction (e.g., country, state, or similar designation), or multiple such jurisdictions, transcribe these as well.